make exiv2 respect makernote offset that Microsoft WIC tools introduce when it edits photos

 be nice to support the offset.

-#2 Updated by Andreas Huggel almost 9 years ago
+#2 Updated by Andreas Huggel about 9 years ago

 Now this can be fixed quite easily.
 Unfortunately the sample doesn't have the new OffsetSchema tag set correctly; it is 0.
 (Exiftool can still make sense of the makernote, it has additional logic to guess the correct offset.)
 Do you have another picture with a proper value in the OffsetSchema tag (0xea1d) that you could attach?

-#3 Updated by Andreas Huggel almost 9 years ago
+#3 Updated by Andreas Huggel about 9 years ago

 Phil recommends to ignore the tag: http://forums.dpreview.com/forums/read.asp?forum=1004&message=21930129